 Path to Excellence

-Economics has been part of the Occidental curriculum since the college’s founding, and for the past two decades has been Oxy’s most popular major.
+Economics has been part of the Occidental curriculum since the College’s founding, and for the past two decades has been Oxy’s most popular major.
 Alumni from this popular department have built careers in academia, government, retail management, and investment banking.
-Currently, nearly 8% of the college’s undergraduates are economics majors and more than 25% of all Oxy students take at least one economics course.
+Currently, nearly 8% of the College’s undergraduates are economics majors and more than 25% of all Oxy students take at least one economics course.
 Much of the department’s strength today is attributable to generations of outstanding faculty.
 But two professors in particular have been instrumental in elevating the department to its current stature: Robby Moore and Woody Studenmund.
 Both professors have served Occidental with distinction for more than 40 years.

 Growing the Economics Faculty

-The Economics Department is home to 11 exceptionally talented professors, five of whom are people of color and five are women.
+The Economics Department is home to 11 exceptionally talented professors, five of whom are people of color and four are women.
 With the New York Times reporting in 2021 on gender bias in the field of economics, Oxy’s diverse economics department is impressive.
 The diversity is further reflected in the professors’ areas of expertise, which range from applied econometrics and international macroeconomics to environmental economics.

 However, as the economics major has become more popular, the student-to-faculty ratio has grown to nearly 19:1 compared to the College average ratio of 9:1.
 Adding to the ranks of our full-time faculty will ensure the quality of mentorship and advising required for our students’ success during and after their studies at Occidental.
 Restoring a more favorable student-to-faculty ratio will also enable the department to offer a greater variety of research opportunities and deepen the curriculum for our students.